mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 ## Ninja Gaiden Sigma 2

-I always loved the first of the hack and slash Ninja Gaiden games, but when I couldn't afford an Xbox 360 for a long time, I missed out on the follow ups.
+The second of the hack and slash NG games is one I missed out on when I couldn't afford the generational jump at the time.
 Now that I've finally played one, it turns out I wasn't missing much.
 This one cranks up the male fantasy, with more gore and more comically large breasted female characters, but (at least in the four chapters I played) there wasn't much more to the coolest and least embarrassing part: your crazy ninja moves.
 In fact, for a remaster of an Xbox 360 game, it feels straight up like the same engine, which is good for my muscle memory, but not so good otherwise.

 I'm not sure what can be attributed to the Sigma update specifically, but the biggest changes from NG1 to NG2 are a lot of streamlined parts.
 You get new weapons much more frequently and the options for techniques and upgrades are simplified.
 Much of your health regenerates after battle, and the number of healing items you can carry is reduced.
 The purpose and barriers to entry for the shop are reduced with these changes.
 Further, arrows are now unlimited.
 These changes can be handy, but I'm not sure it makes for a better game; together, they all made me feel like both combat and exploration were lower stakes.